kilfour/QuickTestr/README.md

 **QuickTestr** is a small, opinionated DSL built on top of **QuickCheckr**.
-It is meant for the cases where you want the power of property-based testing, but do not need the full stateful workflow.
+It is meant for cases where you want property-based testing with a smaller, more guided API surface than full QuickCheckr workflows.

-Where **QuickCheckr** is designed for sequences of actions, evolving state, pools, and behavioural shrinking, **QuickTestr** focuses on the more traditional shape of a property:
+Where **QuickCheckr** is designed for sequences of actions, evolving state, pools, and behavioural shrinking, **QuickTestr** focuses on properties, oracle comparisons, and lightweight model-based testing.

-* Generate input.
-* Assert an invariant.
-* Get a useful counterexample when it fails.

 It is still powered by the QuickCheckr engine underneath, which means you keep the same emphasis on explainable failures, transparent reporting, and domain-guided shrinking.

 If your test is basically "for all generated values, this should hold", **QuickTestr** is probably the nicer entry point.
-If your bug only shows up after a sequence of operations on the same object, reach for **QuickCheckr**.

 You don't really need to know about **QuickCheckr** when using this library, but understanding input generation is useful in practice.
 **QuickCheckr** uses [**QuickFuzzr**](https://github.com/kilfour/QuickFuzzr/blob/main/README.md) for its random input generation.